Halyna-Trush/Python-FullStack-Developer-2026-/typescript-advanced-types-practice/README.md

-🐍 Python FullStack Developer 2026
+# 🐍 Python FullStack Developer 2026

-🧩 TypeScript: Enums, Unions, Generics, Interfaces
+## 🧩 TypeScript types practice (Training Task 2)

 This repository contains a training task focused on practicing core and advanced TypeScript features.
 All functionality is implemented in a single TypeScript file.